 3. Complete Column Name, Data Type and Allow Nulls, then, save the table as tblPerson.

 A single statement that creates tblGender table, with ID and Gender columns.
 The ID column is the primary key column.
 The primary key identifies each row in a table uniquely.
-Primary key does not allow nulls.
+The primary key does not allow nulls.

 Create Table tblGender